 More than 20 years ago two remarkable Baltimoreans approached Johns Hopkins Medicine with an idea that would impact the lives of thousands of women.
 Both survivors of cancers Mollye Block and Harriet Legum, wanted to empower women to make effective health care decisions for themselves and those they love.
 Johns Hopkins Medicine accepted their challenge.

 The results has been a powerful women’s health conference, A Woman’s Journey.
 Since 1995, this Johns Hopkins annual women’s health conference has offered 32 seminars—all taught by Johns Hopkins faculty physicians and scientists.
 Women hear first-hand about advances in medicine from the individuals performing research in these medical specialties.
 From preserving your memory to surviving cancer, this one of a kind program attracts nearly 1,000 registrants.
 Mothers, daughters, sisters and friends come to learn from Hopkins scientists and from each other.

-In 2012, A Woman's Journey, with support from Johns Hopkins All Children's Hospital, brought programs to Sarasota, St. Petersburg and Tampa.
+- In 2012, A Woman's Journey and Johns Hopkins All Children's Hospital, brought programs to Sarasota, St. Petersburg and Tampa.

 We hope you will join us at one of our various events.

 A Woman’s Journey is sponsored by our media partners and corporate supporters.